A busy downtown main street in the morning sun, pedestrians crossing in front of a marble-and-glass government building flying an American flag.

 The lag-lead trap closes either by reform or by collapse.
 There is no third option.
 Detroit chose collapse.
 New York City in 1975 chose reform — under the duress of imminent bankruptcy.
 Stockton chose collapse.
 Cleveland chose reform.
 The communities that chose reform did so because organized citizens — bond analysts, journalists, civic leagues, taxpayer associations — forced the political class to act before the math forced them to.

 What remains is the will.
-Local Government Accountability Institute exists to provide that will, on behalf of the citizens whose money funds the system and whose communities live with the consequences.
+Local Government Accountability exists to provide that will, on behalf of the citizens whose money funds the system and whose communities live with the consequences.

 The government works for the people.
 When it forgets that — and most local governments have — it falls to the people to remind it.